justinfranken/TradingStratTester/README.md

 - **bld**: The build directory contains our analysis results.
 Including our plots and tables.
 - **paper**: The paper directory contains our TEX-files which generate the PDF results.
-- **src**: The source directory contains all of our python files for our analysis.
+- **src**: The source directory contains all of our python files for generating analysis results.
-- **test**: The test directory contains all of our python files to test the functions used for our analysis.
+- **test**: The test directory contains files to test the functions used for our analysis.

 > [!CAUTION]
 > "To ensure the proper functionality of this project, it is necessary to have an **internet connection**.
 This allows the project template structure to download financial data directly from [Yahoo Finance](https://de.finance.yahoo.com/).
 Please note that no pre-downloaded financial data will be available on this GitHub page."